nellieangelova/DNGAW/README.md

 **D. Long_Short_GA**

 > Long_Short_GA is an image suitable for those who want to run a whole genome assembly analysis from start to end, and got both long MinION reads and short Illumina reads at their disposal.
-Here are the tools in the order they are used by the pipeline, and all the results the image is spawning:
+Here are the tools and all the results the image is spawning:
->> Long_GA is a part of Long_Short_GA
+>> Long_GA and QTQIllumina are parts of Long_Short_GA

 1. One fastq file that contains the now trimmed long data, named *porechop_output.fastq*
 2. One directory that contains the results of the quality control before trimming the long reads, named *Nano_Raw-report*